 (Be prepared: some customers have reported hostile and aggressive responses from Comcast when they try this out.)

 When customer service can’t solve your problem, what’s the next way to try to contact Comcast?
 For a lot of dissatisfied Comcast customers, the next step is to start a legal process.
+You cannot join or start a class action lawsuit against Comcast but you still have options.
+You can file a complaint against Comcast and get your grievance heard.

 If you want to contact Comcast to start a legal process, there are two ways: